lightbend/config/SPEC.md

 Substitutions are a way of referring to other parts of the configuration tree.

+The syntax is `${stringvalue}` where the `stringvalue` may be an unquoted or a quoted string, following the usual rules. `stringvalue` may not be a value concatenation, only a single string, so for example whitespace requires quoting.
+`stringvalue` may not be a non-string value such as `true`, you would have to quote it as `"true"`.

 Substitution processing is performed as the last parsing step, so a substitution can look forward in the configuration file and even retrieve a value from a Java System property.
 This also means that a substitution will